 - Obedience training.

-showing the judge or hearing officer that you are a responsible guardian, this may make your dog calmer and less likely to wander.
+Also, have your dog spayed or neutered.
+In addition to showing the judge or hearing officer that you are a responsible guardian, this may make your dog calmer and less likely to wander.

 What if you are sued?

 If your dog has been accused of biting and you are sued, a familiarity with the rules governing dogs and their guardians is essential before responding to legal action.
 In most states, you, as the dog’s guardian, are financially responsible for damages caused by your companion animal.
 For information on the laws that pertain to dogs in your state, see: http://animallaw.info/statutes/topicstatutes/sttodd.htm.

 Laws in some states impose “strict liability,” meaning that the guardian is responsible, regardless of whether s/he was in any way responsible for the incident and injury.
 The effect of such statutes may be mitigated by the conduct of the victim–i.e. if they were trespassing, or teasing, tormenting or provoking the animal.
 Such defenses will vary according to the state in which the incident occurred and the theories under which you are sued.
 For information on states with strict liability statutes, see: